-I made rusk from scratch with baking powder and no yeast.
+I make rusk from scratch with baking powder and no yeast.
 Using rusk is the traditional way of making bangers.
-However, a coarse panko can also be used.
+However, ground up saltine cracker work just as well.
+The extra salt from the crackers will not hurt.
 The purpose for the rusk is to bind the meat and fat and retain the juices in the sausage.

 135 gr. flour